-A. Children's rights to their parents
+Children's rights to their parents

-The Parental Code of Sweden (1949:381) has been reformed several times, in order to adapt its content to the needs and rights of different types of families.
+The Parental Code of Sweden (1949:381) has been reformed several times, in order to adapt its content to the needs and rights of various forms of families.
 For instance, for recognising cases of parents with the same legal gender.
 However, Sweden is yet to ensure all children in Sweden equal rights to their parents, as enshrined by art.
-7 of the Convention on the Rights of the Child, which will also be incorporated as Swedish law on January 1st 2020.
-This legal gap becomes particularly evident in the case of children born abroad in cases of surrogacy arrangements; children born abroad in some female same-sex families, depending on how the child was conceived.
-In these cases, co-parenthood is not presumed by law and there is no automatic recognition of civic registration issued by third countries, which is why the non-biological parent is often required to adopt the child to be legally recognised as parent.
+7 to 10 of the Convention on the Rights of the Child, which will also be incorporated as Swedish law on January 1st 2020.
+This legal gap becomes particularly evident in the case of children born abroad in cases of surrogacy arrangements; children born abroad into female same-sex families who later move to Sweden; and children born in Sweden in some female same-sex families, depending on how the child was conceived.
+In these cases, coparenthood is not presumed by law and there is no automatic recognition of civic registration issued by third countries, which is why the non-biological parent is often required to adopt the child to be legally recognised as parent.